 17. Shop Kohl’s online Black Friday for the same Doorbusters you could get in store.

-This year, retailers will be trying to avoid crowds of people due to the pandemic, so I predict we will see even more doorbuster deals available online.
+This year, retailers may try to avoid crowds of people because of the pandemic, so I predict we will see even more doorbuster deals available online.
 Prove me wrong, Walmart!

 18. Don’t forget about daily deal sites like Groupon.